What are short breaks?

 Who is eligible?

-The children who can access the short breaks service will have long term disabilities and needs which are significantly and consistently greater than children and young people of the same age.
+The children and young people who can access the short breaks service will have long term disabilities and needs which are significantly and consistently greater than children and young people of the same age.

 In Bury we see disabled children as being those children and young people aged 0 to 18 years whose daily lives are substantially affected by one or more of the following diagnosed conditions: